flowroute/flowroute-numbers-ruby/README.md

  3. Create a unique file for each method.
 Each file will then contain the lines instantiating the relevant Controller.

-This SDK describes the second option, creating unique Ruby files.
+This SDK describes the second option, creating three Ruby files, one for each Controller.
 However, regardless of which option you select, the file(s) should be saved in the **flowroute-numbers-ruby** directory.
 When you want to run a method, run the following on the command line in the **flowroute-numbers-ruby** directory:

 		ruby <Controller File Name.rb>